A Daily Updating Blog of Important Events In History That Never Occurred Today.

 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what if internationalism reigned during the second decade of the twentieth century?
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
-This article is part of the Generals thread.

 In 1912,suffering from a combination of exhaustion, starvation and extreme cold, members of Roald Amundsen's expedition were saved from certain death by Robert Falcon Scott's "Terra Nova" scientific mission.